bitwalker/keys.js/README.md

 This project spawned out of a Chrome extension I was working on where I kept handling more and more key combinations for shortcut actions, until it eventually became an unmaintainable rats nest.
 Obviously I needed a solution, and Keys.js was born.

+## Current State

+Stable, but it's a new project, so as always, caveat emptor.
+The documentation is very close to comprehensive, but some work needs to be done.
+The test suite is comprehensive, and very few gaps are left to fill there that are meaningful.
+Please help me identify any gaps in functionality, testing, or docs, by submitting issues so that I can prioritize things as needed.

 ## Usage

 This library is intended for use in the browser, but offers support for any CommonJS or AMD module loaders, such as require.js, etc.